captainys/TOWNSEMU/readme.md

-[LIMITATIONS]
+# LIMITATIONS
 At this point, all it can do is to start Towns MENU and run some programs.

-80486 emulation is very slow.
-At this time, for every byte of instruction, the CPU core is calcualting linear address, translating to physical address using page table.
+80486 emulation is slow.
+At this time, for every instruction, the CPU core is calcualting linear address, translating to physical address using page table.
 Same for stack.
 There is a large room for speed up.
 Will be done down the road.

 Not-all instructions of Intel 80486 processor have been implemented yet.
 Towns OS didn't use task registers.
 I have no plan on adding support for those registers.
 Since the emulator works as a debugger, debug registers won't be supported, either.

 Sprites are not supported yet.

-FM/PCM Sound Generators are not supported yet.(YM2612 timer is supported because it is used for some other purposes.)
+RF5C68 PCM Sound Generator support is very primitive.

-CDDA is not supported yet.
+FM Sound Generators are not supported yet.(YM2612 timer is supported because it is used for some other purposes.)

 Right now only 1.23MB floppy disk image is supported.
 Not writeable yet.